-- 1. Cooperation between state and non-state sectors in the public policy process needs to be strengthened on the basis of mutual trust and confidence.
-Without de facto social cohesion and inclusiveness, environmental and natural resources management would be unforesightful, if not ineffective.
-In this sense, sustainable development should be defined in terms of both means (e.g. meaningful participation) and ends (i.e. economic, social and environmental outcomes). - 2.
+- 1. Attitudes within the state sector need to adjust in order to recognise the rights and roles of civil society in the public policy process.
+This can be done by crafting policy directions which foster cooperation between private organisations and state agencies based on mutual confidence and trust; they can work together to resolve environmental and natural resource management problems with the final goal being to achieve sustainable development. - 2.
 The mass media have to be developed so that they can freely convey socially beneficial messages without supervision and regulation by the state sector. - 3.
 Environmental education must be promoted as a national strategy for sustainable development.

-- Establish independent environmental organisations as a core driver to promote the role of civil society, and this includes non-governmental organisations, philanthropic organisations, mass media, etc. Such bodies should have an autonomous and flexible organisational structure and management, should jointly work with the state sector, and should have clear strategic directions. - 2.
+- 1. Establish independent environmental organisations as a core driver to promote the role of civil society, and this includes non-governmental organisations, philanthropic organisations, mass media, etc. Such bodies should have an autonomous and flexible organisational structure and management, should jointly work with the state sector, and should have clear strategic directions. - 2.
 Develop explicit rules and criteria for state officials to use when they exercise their judgment and interpretation when referring to relevant legal frameworks, such as when they refer to legal provisions for information disclosure on tax exemption and assessment. - 3.
-The Ministry of Education should ensure that every school organises and develops its environmental studies policy in line with the "Holistic School Approach for Environmental Education" theme with local curricula created in accordance with specific natural resources and environmental base of their local communities. - 4.
-Promote environmental education in national and provincial environmental plans.
+The Ministry of Education should ensure that every school organises and develops its environmental studies policy in line with the "Whole School Approach for

+- Environmental Education" theme with local curricula created in accordance with specific natural resources and environmental base of their local communities. - 4.
+Promote environmental education as a strategic target in national and provincial environmental plans.
 In this respect, local universities have to act as the academic lead, to develop environmental education research that would facilitate the development of learning that emphasises local issues.